Copy and paste the below script into your own website or blog to embed this book.

 Just as naïve optimism can amount to self--deception, so too can a predisposition to pessimism blind us to bases for legitimate hope that we can find a path that leads around and through the dangers that lie ahead.
 Indeed, I am an optimist—-though my optimism is predicated on the hope that we will find ways to see and think clearly about the obvious trends that are even now gaining momentum, that we will reason together and attend to the dangerous distortions in our present ways of describing and measuring the powerful changes that are now under way, that we will actively choose to preserve human values and protect them, not least against the mechanistic and destructive consequences of our baser instincts that are now magnified by technologies more powerful than any that those in previous generations, even Jules Verne, could have imagined.
 I have tried my best to describe what I believe the evidence shows is more likely than not to present us with important choices that we must consciously make together.
 I do so not out of fear, but because I believe in the future.

-Former vice president Al Gore is co-founder and chairman of Generation Investment Management.
+Former vice president Al Gore is co-founder and chairman of both Generation Investment Management and Current TV.
 He is also a senior partner at Kleiner Perkins Caufield & Byers, and a member of Apple Inc.’s board of directors.
 Gore spends the majority of his time as chairman of The Climate Reality Project, a nonprofit devoted to solving the climate crisis.
 Gore was elected to the U.S. House of Representatives four times and the U.S. Senate twice.
 He served eight years as vice president.
-He authored the bestsellers Earth in the Balance, An Inconvenient Truth, The Assault on Reason, and Our Choice.
+He authored the bestsellers Earth in the Balance, An Inconvenient Truth, The Assault on Reason, Our Choice, and The Future.
 He is a co-recipient of the 2007 Nobel Peace Prize.